Local Gaussian process approximation for large computer experiments: Abstract

 \section{Abstract}

 We provide a new approach to approximate emulation of large computer experiments.
 By focusing expressly on desirable properties of the predictive equations, we derive a family of local sequential design schemes that dynamically define the support of a Gaussian process predictor based on a local subset of the data.
 We further derive expressions for fast sequential updating of all needed quantities as the local designs are built-up iteratively.
 Then we show how independent application of our local design strategy across the elements of a vast predictive grid facilitates a trivially parallel implementation.
-The end result is a global predictor able to take advantage of modern multicore architectures, while at the same time allowing for a nonstationary modeling feature as a bonus.
-We demonstrate our method on two examples utilizing designs sized in the thousands, and tens of thousands of data points.
-Comparisons are made to the method of compactly supported covariances.
+The end result is a global predictor able to take advantage of modern multicore architectures, providing a nonstationary modeling feature as a bonus.
+We demonstrate our method on two examples utilizing designs with thousands of data points, and compare to the method of compactly supported covariances.

 {\bf Key words:} sequential design, sequential updating, active learning, surrogate model, emulator, compactly supported covariance, local kriging neighborhoods